source-data/the-turron-experiment/report.md

 * Most participants were coherent in their scoring-guessing
 * Most people at EMBO have breakfast bw 7-9am
 * Some people cannot process information on our ballots

-## Q&A

-**Why did you do this?**
-We wanted to play around with data collection and analysis concepts and we thought conducting a real experiment would be fun and practical.

-**¿Why did you use turrón?**
-This was just by chance.
-Alex happened to have brought back 2 very differently priced varieties of the same kind of turrón from Spain so we went with that.

-**Why did you ask so many questions?**
-We wanted to collect as much data as possible in one go, so we asked about different aspects that have to do with taste and liking of turrón.

-**What's the main result?**
-That there is no difference in scoring between an expensive and a cheap turrón in a random sample of 24 participants that tasted blindly

-**How many people got it right?**
-50%

-**This is not really a serious experiment.
-Your sample size is too small.
-Your analysis is flawed.
-You did not formulate the right hypothesis [insert any other nasty (but probably true) statements here]**
-We know :-) We just wanted to play around with data collection and analysis concepts, this is just for demonstration purposes.
-Also, you were all wanting to know if you guessed correctly which one of the 2 turrones was the expensive one :-D

-**Can I see the data?**
-Yep!
-It's all right [here](data.csv)